vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 must have exactly one adapter instance type.
 The Adapter instance type is set by defining a `ResourceKind` XML element with attribute `type=7`.
-When using an Integration SDK Library, we can use the `AdapterDefinition` object.
+When using an Adapter Library, we can use the `AdapterDefinition` object.

 ???+ info "references"